bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/multi-channel-capabilities.md

 ## Developing Further

-Obviously, the example plugin above is simple and not super useful as-is; however, it starting point to creating rich, multi-storefront shopping experiences.
+Obviously, the example plugin above is simple and not super useful as-is; however, its a starting point to creating rich, multi-storefront shopping experiences.

-For some additional implementation ideas (such as adding a region selection dropdown and switching regions based on a shopper's geo IP), checkout how to [Build a Multi-Region Storefront with BigCommerce for WordPress 3.1.0+](https://medium.com/bigcommerce-developer-blog/build-a-multi-region-storefront-with-bigcommerce-for-wordpress-3-1-0-80cf56c3e8e9) on our developer blog.
+For additional implementation ideas (such as adding a region selection dropdown and switching regions based on a shopper's geo IP), checkout how to [Build a Multi-Region Storefront with BigCommerce for WordPress 3.1.0+](https://medium.com/bigcommerce-developer-blog/build-a-multi-region-storefront-with-bigcommerce-for-wordpress-3-1-0-80cf56c3e8e9) on our developer blog.

 ## FAQ